 California State University, Northridge

-In terms of enrollment, California State University, Northridge is one of the largest colleges in the country.
-They also boast an impressive set of resources for deaf and hard of hearing students — you can request video captioning and interpreting services directly through their website.
+California State University, Northridge, is one of the largest colleges in the country in terms of enrollment.
+It also boasts an impressive set of resources for deaf and hard-of-hearing students—you can request video captioning and interpreting services directly through its website.

-The school is also quite affordable, and they offer a number of degree programs that are available online.
-This includes a bachelor’s degree program in public sector management and master’s degree programs in communicative disorders, assistive technology engineering, instructional design, engineering management, and social work.
+The school is also quite affordable, and it offers several online degree programs.
+These include a bachelor’s degree program in public sector management and master’s degree programs in communicative disorders, assistive technology engineering, instructional design, engineering management, and social work.

 - Intelligent Score: 95.29